jsr6720/jsr6720.github.io/_posts/2016-10-08-team-of-rivals.md

 ## My Review 4/5

 Good book that covers the years leading up to President Lincolns assassination.
-Though the title led me to believe this book would be more about cabinet decisions it was ultimately a discussion of how Lincoln balanced the various egos and political ambitions of those in his cabinet.<br/><br/>I wish it had spent a little more time on how the cabinet fared after the death of Lincoln.
+Though the title led me to believe this book would be more about cabinet decisions it was ultimately a discussion of how Lincoln balanced the various egos and political ambitions of those in his cabinet.

+I wish it had spent a little more time on how the cabinet fared after the death of Lincoln.
 Still a good book.

 ### Date Read
 2016/10/08